 Conclusion

-For the majority of Pakistani vehicles — 70cc and 125cc motorcycles, Suzuki hatchbacks, Honda City, Toyota Corolla (non-turbo), and similar standard-compression engines — regular 92 RON is entirely correct and Hi-Octane at Rs.
-535/L is money down the drain.
-Always verify your engine’s requirement in the owner’s manual before spending the premium.
+For turbocharged and high-performance engines that require 95+ RON, now is the most affordable time in recent memory to use the correct fuel.
+For the majority of Pakistani vehicles — 70cc and 125cc motorcycles, Suzuki hatchbacks, Honda City, Toyota Corolla (non-turbo), and similar standard-compression engines — regular 92 RON remains the correct and sufficient choice.

 For the latest official petrol and diesel prices in Pakistan, bookmark PakistanPetrolPrices.com — updated on every OGRA revision.